tar misbehaves if compress utility missing

 Probably it could be improved but nobody cared yet.

-#2 Updated by Milan Jurik almost 3 years ago
+#2 Updated by Milan Jurik about 3 years ago

 - File verify_tar.diff added

 - Status changed from In Progress to Pending RTI